 }

-Loading the callback’s private key + the cosigner public key:
+Loading the Callback Handler’s private key and the Co-signer's public key:

 const fs = require("fs");